feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> If you were Algerian, you might enjoy singing "Zina" by Souad Massi when
+#> If you are Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha when
-#> running under the rain and "Azzam" by Cheb Khaled when admiring a flower.
+#> running under the rain, and "Aïcha" by Cheb Khaled when thinking of a flower.
 ```

 You can also access the history of the `broadcasting` using the